cs3028-alpha-team/Prototype-CS3028/README.md

         1. host database online
         2. turn TkInter app into a downloadable .exe file
     - Extras
-        1. refactor codebase and add comments (completed)
+        1. refactor codebase and add comments (rename variables since some are too long)
         2. write technical documentation for developers & markers